ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during Connection establishment, potentially multiple times (i.e., multiple copies of the message data may be passed to the Remote Endpoint).
+the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during Connection establishment, potentially multiple times (i.e., multiple copies of the message data may be passed to the Remote Endpoint); the Message must be Idempotent, as defined in {{?RFC7231}}, Section 4.2.2: "A request method is considered 'idempotent' if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request."
 See also {{msg-idempotent}}.
 Note that disabling this property has no effect for protocols that are not connection-oriented and do not protect against duplicated messages, e.g., UDP.